Livestock Skillathon Contest Pre-Registration Forms are on the Fair Forms and Information page.

 - University of Kentucky – Skillathon Contest Resource Packet

-- Ohio State University Learning Lab Kits are available at the Ohio State website or by contacting Communications and Technology Media Distribution (614) 292-1607 or go to the “contact us” on their website to order.
+- Ohio State Learning Lab Kits – borrow from our Resources page.
+Also available at the Ohio State website or by contacting Communications and Technology Media Distribution (614) 292-1607 or go to the “contact us” on their website to order.

 - SID – Sheep Industry Development Sheep Production Handbook.
 The 7th edition was published by the American Sheep Industry Association, Inc. at 6911 South Yosemite Street, Centennial, Colorado, 80112.
 303-771-3500.
 For more info contact: firstname.lastname@example.org or http://www.sheepusa.org/